 Pricing options: Offers, discounts, scarcity, EMI options

 Checkout: Form field, closing argument

-You can test element virtually you think is worth examining.
-You can add them, delete them or check them.
+You can test elements virtually you think is worth examining.
+You can add them, delete them, or check them.
 But, it doesn’t mean you should spend a long time exploring every little thing.
 Focus on the elements that can have a significant impact.